egilviking/triplegem/README.md

 * Added `CCBlog` to display all content of type 'post' in a blog-like list.
 * Added `CCPage` to display content of type 'page' in a singel-page view.
 * Added formatting of DateTime since using function `formatDateTimeDiff()` and theme helper `time_diff()`.
-* TripleGemCore always set timezone to UTC.
+* Lydia always set timezone to UTC.
 All time values stored in database is in UTC.

 v0.2.11 (2012-04-11)